jordancole18/nEasyNetworkingAPI/README.md

 This API allows basic Server and Client connections via the TCP and UDP protocols in Java.

+# JavaDoc

+View the JavaDocs for this project at https://jordancole18.github.io/

 ## Usage
 # Server
 ```java